 Once you are ready to enjoy the leftovers, simply put your leftover casserole back in a baking dish and cover it with foil.
 Then, warm it in the oven at 350°F for about 10-15 minutes.
 If you’re reheating the frozen casserole, you’ll just need to add some more cooking time.
 Most likely it will take 30-40 minutes.
 The rice and pork may get a little more dry as compared to first from the oven, but still delicious.
 You can also microwave the leftovers for about 1-2 minutes.

-More Tasty Casseroles to try
+More Tasty Casserole Recipes to try

 If you love quick and easy meal options, check out these blog favorites:

-Chicken and Stuffing Casserole– savory and filling Chicken Stuffing Casserole is perfect for feeding a family and only takes 15 minutes of prep time!!
+- Chicken and Stuffing Casserole– savory and filling Chicken Stuffing Casserole is perfect for feeding a family and only takes 15 minutes of prep time!!

-Chicken Broccoli Casserole– seasoned chicken, steamed broccoli, and fluffy rice tossed in a savory, creamy cheese sauce, covered in cheese, and baked until bubbling hot!
+- Chicken Broccoli Casserole– seasoned chicken, steamed broccoli, and fluffy rice tossed in a savory, creamy cheese sauce, covered in cheese, and baked until bubbling hot!

-Ultimate Tater Tot Casserole– chicken, cheddar, bacon, ranch, and tater tots.
+- Ultimate Tater Tot Casserole– chicken, cheddar, bacon, ranch, and tater tots.
 You can make it ahead of time and refrigerate it or even freeze it for later.

-King Ranch Casserole– cozy, comfort food classic with melty layers of chicken, tortillas, and cheese.
+- King Ranch Casserole– cozy, comfort food classic with melty layers of chicken, tortillas, and cheese.

-Easy Baked Pork Chop and Rice Casserole
+Easy Baked Pork Chops and Rice Casserole

 Equipment